Green Day: Rock Band: Art direction

-The band members were modeled using motion capturing performed by actors hired by Harmonix, incorporating video and concert footage to create avatars for each member unique to each venues.
+The band members declined to provide motion capture performances, however they did allow Harmonix to film them performing for reference.
+The motion capture for the band was instead performed by actors hired by Harmonix, incorporating video and concert footage to create avatars for each member unique to each venues.
 The band's support team helped to take photographs of the band member's tattoos, and identified when they were received so that the Harmonix artists could incorporate them properly into the avatars.
 All the songs, including the six Green Day songs previously released as downloadable content, feature unique animations tied to each song.
 This was a different approach than as taken for The Beatles: Rock Band, where they created snippets of framing and animation which could be easily repackaged for other songs, including future downloadable content.
 Because of the integrated nature of the songs and animations, there will be no further downloadable content available for the game.
 The game includes, as reward items, over 100 photographs and 40 minutes of video footage pulled from Warner Bros.
 Records' archive of the band.
 The video content has been pared down from over 20 hours of raw footage from concerts and studio records.
 Some of the live video footage will be used as part of the 21st Century Breakdown venue backdrops.
 Many of these rewards are specific to individual songs, such as photos taken during concert performances of the song, and thus given as rewards for completing these songs.

 Harmonix has partnered with Demiurge Studios to help develop the game; Demiurge had previously helped Harmonix bring the Rock Band Track Packs to retail.
 Furthermore, Harmonix is working with design studio MK12, who previously created the interstitial movies in The Beatles: Rock Band, and other studios to bring Green Day and their band's history into the game.
 The opening cinematic created by MK12 is done in a similar style to what they made for The Beatles: Rock Band, spanning Green Day's career over a brief period of time.